 housing but on a weekly, monthly basis too, monthly you will need to buy,

 food, bedding, toys but also vaccination’s, vet visits etc.

-There are lots of animals in rescues please where possible please rescue rather than buying, you will also have rescue back up so you will have all the support from the rescue who work with these animals all day every day so they will be better equipped to give you help and advice.
+There are lots of animals in rescues please where possible, I would always encourage you to rescue rather than buy.
+When you rescue an animal, you get support from the rescue who have worked with these animals all day , every day and they will be happy to give you help and advice.

-So I always advise people to think twice and do lots of research about the animal you are thinking about, speak to people who own them, use the internet, read books, get as much information as you can so you can make an informed decision,
+I always advise people to think twice and do lots of research about the animal you are thinking about, speak to people who own them, use the internet, read books, get as much information as you can BEFORE you make a decision so that you can make an informed decision.